MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 >     `-- service.sh
 > ```

-In the above example, we enabled the _log_ and _service_ subsystems by providing links from the `enabled` to the `available` directory.
+From the above example, we enabled the _log_ and _service_ subsystems by providing links from the `enabled` to the `available` directory where the check defintions are stored.

-Each file name in the latter consists of the subsystem name ("service", "log", "dbus", etc), an underscore, and a name (being an arbitrary string of letters to distinguish between the files).
-The mender-monitor service follows links from the `enabled` directory and sources them to set the environment for the execution of `log.sh` and `service.log`, using the first part of a file name to decide which file from `monitor.d` to run.
-In other words: we take the first part before an underscore of the file name from the `enabled` directory, append ".sh", prepend with the path to monitor.d and source resulting path, executing the subsystem check, using the contents of the file in `enabled` directory as the environment.
+The `mender-monitor` service follows links from the `enabled` directory and sources them to set the environment for the execution of `log.sh` and `service.sh`, using the first part of a file name to decide which monitoring subsystem from `monitor.d` directory to run.

+In other words: we take the first part before an underscore of the file name from the `enabled` directory, append ".sh", prepend with the path to `monitor.d` and source resulting path, executing the subsystem check, using the contents of the file in `enabled` directory as the environment.
-The specific check's implementation is common and we store it in the `monitor.d/<subsystem_name>.sh` files.
-You can easily extend the `mender-monitor` service implementing your custom subsystems.

-By using `create` and `delete`, `mender-monitorctl` will create or delete a _check_ from a subsystem from the `monitor.d` folder, and place it under `monitor.d/available` folder.
-This check will include the enviroment variables for the subsystem to be executed by the `mender-monitor` service.

 By runing `mender-monitorctl` with the `enable` or `disable` parameters, it will create a _symbolic link_  inside the `enabled` folder to the right _check_ from the `available` folder.
 From this folder the `mender-monitor` service executes the defined subsystems based on the enabled checks.

+By using `create` and `delete`, `mender-monitorctl` will create or delete a _check definition_ from a monitoring subsystem from the `monitor.d` folder, and place it under `monitor.d/available` folder.
+This check will include the enviroment variables for the subsystem to be executed by the `mender-monitor` service.

 ## Default monitoring subsystems